Clay-Ferguson/quantizr/docs/user-guide/ai/index.md

 # Configure AI

 Use `Menu -> AI -> Configure AI` to configure a node (any node), so that all questions anywhere on the tree under that node will have the prompt settings you specify.
 The technical term for these instructions is called the `System Prompt`.
 All it really means is that you can describe a `role` for the AI to assume during it's answers.

+*NOTE: Most of the discussion below describes how 'System Prompt' works for the OpenAI LLM, however when System Prompt is used with Anthropic Models (Sonnet and Opus), the System Prompt is simply added as a prefix to the actual prompt/question, because Anthropic doesn't support System Prompt per se.*

 In other words you can say things like the following examples and the AI will assume this role during all question answering you do anywhere in the subgraph under this node.
 Once you set this `System Prompt` on the node it gets saved but it doesn't appear on the screen until you come back to the Configure GPT dialog to edit/view it again.